crutcher/crutcher.github.io-source/source/Tapestry/index.md

 > The primary difference between *Selector Nodes* and *Block Operator Nodes* is
 > the analytic transparency of the operation; every cell in the output node is
 > a function of a known mapping over the input nodes.

+There is a family of Selector Nodes provided by TEG.

 ### Block Operator Nodes